nardew/talipp/README.md

 ### Contact

-- to report issues, bugs, docu corrections or to propose new features use preferably Github Issues
+- to report issues, bugs, corrections or to propose new features use preferably Github Issues
 - for topics requiring more personal approach feel free to send an e-mail to <img src="http://safemail.justlikeed.net/e/581536c5ad7cf046df49d5e52452cb20.png" border="0" align="absbottom">

 ### Support